GGST/FAQ

 Okay, but who are the easiest characters?

 This is always a question that veterans are hesitant to answer, because every character is difficult in the long run.
-If you want a character with simple execution upfront, Ky, Giovanna and Sol are recommended by most people to be the easiest at a beginner level.
+If you want a character with simple execution upfront, Sol, Ky and Giovanna are recommended by most people to be the easiest at a beginner level.

 Who is top tier?

-Tiers are subjective and are very subject to changes due to the game receiving balance patchs.
-Tier lists are also unreliable due to subjectivity and, depending on the person, being ordered with different criterias.
-But if you want a general idea of character placements, refer to the Tier List Page.
-You will see characters like Chaos and Ramlethal placed at the top of lists often.
+Tiers are subjective and are very subject to changes due to the game receiving balance patches.
+Tier lists are also unreliable due to subjectivity and, depending on the person, being ordered with different criteria.
+But if you want a general idea of character placements, refer to the Tier List page.
+You will see characters like Happy Chaos and Ramlethal placed at the top of lists often.
 Keep in mind to not get discouraged if a character you wanted to play is placed low, and don't think the higher characters are unbeatable.

 Good enough that you can get good and blow up anyone with any character.